NSHipster/articles/2013-06-02-nsdatadetector.md

 ref: "https://developer.apple.com/library/mac/#documentation/Foundation/Reference/NSDataDetector_Class/Reference/Reference.html"
 category: Cocoa
 rating: 9.4
-description: "Until humanity embraces RDF for all of their daily interactions, a large chunk of artificial intelligence is going to go into figuring out what the heck we're all talking about.
+excerpt: "Until humanity embraces RDF for all of their daily interactions, a large chunk of artificial intelligence is going to go into figuring out what the heck we're all talking about.
 Fortunately for Cocoa developers, there's NSDataDetector."
 ---

 Machines speak in binary, while humans speak in riddles, half-truths, and omissions.